requarks/wiki-docs/install/awsecs.md

 # Overview

 This guide details the step-by-step procedure to deploy Wiki.js on AWS using their managed service offerings.
-We'll use Elastic Container Service to run the container and the Rational Database Service for the PostgreSQL database.
+We'll use Elastic Container Service to run the container and the Relational Database Service for the PostgreSQL database.

-Alternatively you could bundle run it all on a single EC2 instance but that is essentially already covered in the Linux installation guide.
+Alternatively, you could bundle run it all on a single EC2 instance but that is essentially already covered in the Linux installation guide.

-By the end of this we'll deploy
+By the end of this, we'll deploy
 - An ECS cluster running the WikiJS container
 - An Amazon RDS for Postgres instance
 - An Application Load Balancer